Aragh Sagi

 Aragh sagi (عرق سگی, lit. doggy [metaphor for extreme] distilled [beverage]) is a type of Iranian moonshine.
 This distilled alcoholic beverage usually contains around 50% alcohol.
-However, since it is produced illicitly, it may contain more or less alcohol, at times even reaching 80%.
+However, since it was produced without much quality control, it may have contained more or less alcohol, at times even reaching 80%.
 A high-quality aragh sagi tastes similar to grappa.
-Some Western sources call it "Persian vodka".
+Some Western sources call it Persian or Iranian Vodka.

 Etymology

 Aragh (عرق, "Arak") are aromatic liquids that are produced by distillation from herbs and seeds, for example mint or anise.
-Alcoholic aragh is produced from raisins, dates, etc. Aragh sagi is a purer and stronger sort of Iranian arak distilled from raisins but without anise.
+Traditional Aragh Sagi that was made in Iran is only with Raisins, like the Premium Arak(Saggi) from CyrusProducts distilled in the Netherlands.
+See also below.

 Aragh Sagi literally means "doggy distilled [beverage]", from sag (سگ "dog" in Persian being a metaphor for extreme).

-Back in 1960s, the Meikadeh company produced aragh with a picture of a dog (a beagle) on the bottle as a logo, and soon public started referring to it as aragh sagi or "doggy aragh", and the name stuck.
+Back in 1960s, the Meikadeh Company produced aragh with a picture of a dog (a beagle) on the bottle label as a logo, and soon public started referring to it as aragh sagi or "doggy aragh", and the name stuck.

 Legality

-Since the Iranian revolution in 1979, Alcohol is illegal in Iran.
-As such, Aragh sagi in Iran is produced illicitly.
+Since the Iranian revolution in 1979, alcohol is illegal in Iran.
+As such, homemade Aragh sagi in Iran is produced illegally.